SFDO-Tooling/Metecho/docs/metecho-how-to.md

   card or uncheck the box in the list of Collaborators.

 To continue, go up to [Step 2 - Create a Task](#step-2---create-a-task)

 ***

+## Create a Scratch Org in Metecho

+**Scratch Org** - *A temporary Salesforce org where anyone can view the work on a Project, create a demo, or play with changes without affecting the Project.
+Scratch Orgs expire after 30 days, and all work is deleted.*

+- On the Project detail page, select `Create Scratch Org` under My Project Scratch Org in the right-hand column.
+- Scratch Org creation can take a number of minutes.
+Feel free to leave the page.
+  Metecho will provide an alert when the Scratch Org is ready.
+- You can also select a specific Epic or Task to create a Scratch Org for specific work in-progress.

+## Make Changes in Scratch Org

+- **Changes to a Scratch Org must be made in the Salesforce UI, not in Metecho.**
+- Select `View Org` on the Scratch Org card to navigate out of Metecho and make your changes in the temporary Scratch Org in Salesforce.

+## Contribute Work from Scratch Org

+- If you decide you want to contribute your Scratch Org changes to the Project, select `check again` in the Scratch Org card.
+- Create a new Task with or without an Epic.
+(You don't need an Epic unless you plan to create additional, closely-related Tasks before contributing.)
+- If you create a new Task without an Epic, skip to [Step 2 - Create a Task](#step-2---create-a-task).
+- If you create a new Task & Epic, skip to [Step 13 - Create an Epic](#step-13---create-an-epic).
+- Your Scratch Org will become the Dev Org for the newly created Task.

+***